AlexAlexBabarika/AlexAlexBabarika/README.md

 ###

 <p align="left">My name is Aleksandr Babarika.
-I'm a 1st year Computer Science & Management with a Year in Industry student at King's College London 🎓<br>I'm currently interested in Deep Learning, Data Science, and Applied Maths for ML and Finance</p>
+I'm a 2nd year Computer Science with a Year in Industry student (prev with management) at King's College London 🎓<br>I'm currently interested in Deep Learning, Data Science, and Applied Maths for ML and Finance (trading to be more precise)</p>

 ###